rddy/leitnerq/README.md

 exploratory analysis of the Mnemosyne log data. `mnemosyne_evaluation` is for evaluating memory models on the Mnemosyne log data.

-To download the data and results used in the project manuscript, download [this folder](https://www.dropbox.com/sh/epx7hzezh1ok6qe/AABkUeVSJXpmCjyxyag-uaHKa?dl=0) and copy the `data` and `results` folders into the `nb` directory.
+To get the data and results used in the project manuscript, download [this folder](https://www.dropbox.com/sh/epx7hzezh1ok6qe/AABkUeVSJXpmCjyxyag-uaHKa?dl=0) and copy the `data` and `results` folders into the `nb` directory.

 Questions and comments